Ron Wyden: Education

-In June 2017, Wyden, Elizabeth Warren, Mike Lee, and Tim Scott introduced legislation allowing graduate students to allocate money from stipends and fellowships into tax-deferred individual retirement accounts (IRAs).
+In June 2017, Wyden, Elizabeth Warren, Mike Lee, and Tim Scott introduced legislation that would allow graduate students to allocate money from stipends and fellowships into tax-deferred individual retirement accounts (IRAs).

 Health care

-In 2009, Wyden sponsored the Healthy Americans Act, an act that would institute a national system of market-based private insurance.
+In 2009, Wyden sponsored the Healthy Americans Act, legislation that would institute a national system of market-based private insurance.
 Union interests attacked him for advocating replacement of the employer tax exclusion with a tax deduction that would apply to all Americans.

 Wyden supported increasing Medicare funding, enrolling more of the uninsured in federal programs (although his Healthy Americans Act would eliminate many of these programs including Medicaid and SCHIP and replace them with private insurance), importing lower priced prescriptions from Canada, and negotiating bulk drug purchases for Medicare in order to lower costs.

-In 2003, Wyden joined Senators Lindsey Graham and Trent Lott to help pass the Bush administration's Medicare Prescription Drug, Improvement, and Modernization Act.
+In 2003, Wyden joined Senators Lindsey Graham and Trent Lott to help pass the George W. Bush administration's Medicare Prescription Drug, Improvement, and Modernization Act.
 The Bush administration is alleged to have forced officials to hide its true cost, which was triple its original claim.
 The bill has been criticized as favoring pharmaceutical companies, as it prohibits the federal government from negotiating prescription drug rates.

-Not long after Tom Daschle's withdrawal as Obama's nominee for United States Secretary of Health and Human Services due to a scandal over his failure to pay taxes, The Oregonian reported that Wyden was being touted by many health care experts as a likely candidate for secretary-designate.
+Not long after Tom Daschle's withdrawal as Obama's nominee for Secretary of Health and Human Services due to a scandal over his failure to pay taxes, The Oregonian reported that Wyden was being touted by many health care experts as a likely candidate for secretary-designate.
 Although Obama chose Kansas Governor Kathleen Sebelius instead, Wyden took advantage of the interim to reintroduce his Healthy Americans Act, with additional co-sponsorship from fellow Oregonian Democratic senator Jeff Merkley and Republican senators Lamar Alexander and Bob Bennett.